Building And Testing FastAPI CRUD APIs With Pytest (Hands-On Tutorial)

 To achieve this, it’s necessary that both the code and the database speak the same language.
 This is achieved through database drivers.

 How useful is software that cannot talk to other software?
-Or where you cannot decouple the backend from the front end?

 API-based microservice architecture has risen in popularity due to the ability to build independent decoupled services that can be maintained, refactored and scaled easily.